snp-technologies/Azure-App-Service-Drupal8/README.md

 <a id="files"></a>
 ## Persistent Files

+> :warning: Web App for Containers mounts an SMB share to the `/home` directory.
+This is provided by setting the `WEBSITES_ENABLE_APP_SERVICE_STORAGE` app value  to `true`.
+>
+> If the `WEBSITES_ENABLE_APP_SERVICE_STORAGE` setting is `false`, the `/home` directory will not be shared across scale instances, and files that are written there will not be persisted across restarts.
+>
-In order to persist files, we leverage the Web App's `/home` directory that is mounted to Azure File Storage (see NOTE below).
+To persist files, we leverage the Web App's `/home` directory that is mounted to Azure File Storage.
 The `/home` directory is accessible from the container.
-As such, we persist files by making directories for `/files` and `/files/private` and then setting symbolic links, as follows:
+As such, we persist files by making directories for `/files` and `/files/private` and then setting symbolic links in our Dockerfile, as follows:
 ```
 # Add directories for public and private files
 RUN mkdir -p  /home/site/wwwroot/sites/default/files \